 Reflections from a sharp mind that is thinking about the next generation of females, who may one day consider pathways from playing to coaching, as girls/women’s football continues to grow from strength to strength.

-‘My mum had no interest in sport.
+‘My mum had no interest in the sport.
 It was my dad that started taking me to a boys’ team at the age of five.
-He coached a little and showed an interest in me football wise’
+He coached a little and showed an interest in me football-wise’

 At age 13 Laura found herself playing at Rushden and Diamonds’ Academy but didn’t really enjoy the experience siting the Manager’s old school approach which focused on physicality.
 At 16 years old she was expected to make the jump into women’s adult football.